Appointed by U.S. President to 6-year terms: vacancy, Maryland, 2015; Elizabeth Ann (Beth) White, At Large, 2017.

 Appointed by Mayor, District of Columbia, to 4-year terms: Geoffrey Griffis, 2017; Arrington Dixon, J.D., 2019.

-Ex officio: Ashton Carter, U.S. Secretary of Defense; Sally Jewell, U.S. Secretary of the Interior; Denise Turner Roth, Acting Administrator of General Services; Ron Johnson, Chair, Committee on Homeland Security and Governmental Affairs, U.S. Senate; Jason Chaffetz, Chair, Committee on Oversight and Government Reform, U.S. House of Representatives; Muriel E. Bowser, Mayor, District of Columbia; Phillip H. Mendelson, Chair, Council of District of Columbia.
+Ex officio: Ashton Carter, U.S. Secretary of Defense; Sally Jewell, U.S. Secretary of the Interior; Denise Turner Roth, Administrator of General Services; Ron Johnson, Chair, Committee on Homeland Security and Governmental Affairs, U.S. Senate; Jason Chaffetz, Chair, Committee on Oversight and Government Reform, U.S. House of Representatives; Muriel E. Bowser, Mayor, District of Columbia; Phillip H. Mendelson, Chair, Council of District of Columbia.

 Marcel C. Acosta, Executive Director